 The Ph.D. in Student Affairs prepares scholar-practitioners and researchers for advanced work in the field.
 The Student Affairs Concentration (SAC) emphasizes student learning, development, and social justice, and is enhanced by the unique resources of the Washington, D.C. area including government agencies, professional associations, and non-profit organizations.

 Entrance requirements include a Master's degree in college student personnel/student affairs, higher education, counseling, or a closely related field.
-Full-time faculty include Drs.
-Kimberly Griffin , Candace Moore, Julie J. Park, Michelle Espino, and Bridget Turner Kelly.
+Faculty include Drs.
+Kimberly Griffin (Currently not taking new advisees due to serving as Dean of the College of Education) , Candace Moore, Julie J. Park, Michelle Espino, Christopher Travers, and Bridget Turner Kelly.

 Information about applying to the Student Affairs Concentration can be found here.